yeasy/learning_pickleball/09_chop_en.md

 According to the trajectory height, the Chop can be roughly divided into the following three types:

 * High ball: Chop the bottom of the ball, causing it to travel a high trajectory.
-The high ball is landing slowly and the opponent can have more time to return the ball.
+The high ball is landing slowly, and the opponent can have more time to return the ball.
 Generally, let the ball land into the NVZ area to prevent the opponent from volley attacking;
 * Medium ball: Chop the ball from the middle and bottom part, which causes the ball's trajectory path to be a parabolic curve that is not too high.
 The medium balls are used the most and have a good offensiveness.
 Generally, let the ball land into the NVZ area to prevent the opponent from volley attacking;
 * Flat ball: Chop the ball from the middle part, causing the ball's flight path to be a flat trajectory.
 The ball is faster and more aggressive.